sb2345/okckd.github.io/source/_posts/cc150v4/2014-09-08-random-error-debugging-2.md

 	1. RNG
 	1. depends on user input
 	1. depends on system date/time
+1. Uninitialized variable
+    1. can take on arbitrary value
+    1. can execute in different path
 1. Memory Leak
 	1. out of RAM
 	1. heap overflow